onflow/flow-go/DEVELOPMENT.md

 ### Testnet

 - The current schedule is the Wednesday two weeks before the corresponding Mainnet spork
-- Features should aim to live on Testnet for at least a week before making it to Mainnet
+- Features should aim to live on Testnet for at least two weeks before making it to Mainnet

 ### Mainnet